Bogtrotter72/Matchmaker/README.md

 * iPad
 * iPad Pro

-Chrome and Blisk developer tools were used for testing the site, and were of particular use in positioning the graphics, adjusting animation timings.
+Chrome and Blisk developer tools were used for testing the site, and were of particular use in positioning the graphics, confirming control flow, and adjusting animation timings.

 ### Cross-Browser Compatability
 The website was tested in the following browsers:
+* Blisk
 * Firefox
 * Google Chrome
-* Internet Explorer 11
-* Google Chrome
 * Microsoft Edge
 * Opera

 ### Interesting bug - resolved
-During testing, any attempt to reload the game created a bug which caused the second card of a matched pair to persist in memory so that, upon selecting another card, the card persisting in memory would be compared with it, found not to match and both cards would flip back to the starting position.
+During testing, any attempt to reload the game created a bug which caused the second card of a matched pair to persist in memory so that, upon selecting another card, the card persisting in memory would be compared with it, and when found not to match, both cards would flip back to the starting position.
 This would leave one card 'flipped' and ensure that the player could never complete a game.

 Initially, this occurred after any game restart.
-Following several attempts to resolve the issue, the bug was only evident if the game had been restarted twice.
+Following several attempts to resolve the issue, the bug shifted so that the game had to be restarted twice before the bug would appear.

 A restructuring of the code was required to completely alleviate the issue.